-The financial report has also been prepared on an accruals basis of accounting and the historical cost basis, except for financial assets measured at fair value through either profit or loss or other comprehensive income (OCI).
+The financial report has also been prepared on an accruals basis of accounting and the historical cost basis, except for financial assets measured at fair value through the statement of comprehensive income.
 The statement of financial position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.